asiakay/efab/pages/expertise.md

 Scorecard and KPI Development: Developing and implementing scorecards and key performance indicators.

 Master Data Management: Managing and maintaining a single version of the truth for critical data.

+Data Quality Management: Ensuring that data is accurate, complete and consistent.